EmmanueleVilla/renshuu_widget/README.md

    - Find the "Renshuu Widget" in the list and drag it to your home screen.

 2. **Configure the Widget**:
-   - Tap on the widget to open the settings.
+   - Tap the app icon to open it.
+Note that if you press the widget to open the Renshuu app, pressing the Widget app icon may lead you to the Renshuu app instead.
+In this case, you need to kill both apps and re-open the widget app.
-   - Enter your Renshuu API key when prompted.
+   - Enter your Renshuu API key and press save.
-   - Choose the type of content you want to display (Vocabulary, Kanji, Grammar).
+   - The widget will update automatically.
-   - Save your settings, and the widget will update automatically.
+   - If you have troubles with the widget updates, follow the instruction in the app to remove it from battery optimizations.

 3. **Enjoy!**:
-   - Your widget will now show relevant study content from your Renshuu account.
-Tap on any item to view more details.
+   - Your widget will now show your mastery schedules!
+Tap any of them to open the app.

 ## Contributing